Economy of Stamford, Connecticut: Notable companies

 World Wrestling Entertainment (WWE)- Global headquarters at 1241 E. Main St known as "Titan Towers".
 WWE is the largest professional wrestling company in the world, and hosts several high-profile programs such as Raw, SmackDown, and WrestleMania and hols approximately 320 live events per year throughout the world.
 Besides the corporate headquarters, the company also maintains a production studio at 120 Hamilton Ave in Stamford.
 In 2016, revenue increased 11% to $729.2 million, the highest in the company's history, including record levels of revenue from its Network, Television, Live Event, Venue Merchandise, and WWE Shop segments, and WWE Network averaged more than 1.63 million average paid subscribers.
 WWE currently employs over 700 people in their Stamford headquarters and their production studios.
 In 2019, WWE announced they would move from their longtime headquarters at "Titan Towers" to the 677 Washington Blvd in Downtown Stamford by 2021.
-The current President & CEO is former wrestler, Vince McMahon, who is the grandson of WWE founder, Jess McMahon.
+Vince McMahon, the grandson of WWE founder Jess McMahon, was CEO from 1982 to 2022, and an occasional in-ring performer for the company in the 1990s.
+In 2023, WWE was acquired by Zuffa, the parent company of MMA's Ultimate Fighting Championship, with both now part of WME Group under the TKO Group Holdings umbrella.
+The current WWE president is Nick Khan, with Vince McMahon's son-in-law Paul "Triple H" Levesque as chief content officer (aka booker).